11 New 2025 Splatterpunk books you should be excited to read!

 Mooky, Rashad, Steve, and Big Mike haven’t hunted together since their college days.
 Life—marriage, kids, and careers—has kept them occupied, leaving little time for old friendships.
 But this weekend, that changes.
 After years apart, the guys are reuniting for a rabbit hunt… and the woods will soon be filled with screams.

-Wrath James White will take the psycho inbred redneck trope, and turn it on it’s head – in Rabbit Hunt!
+Wrath James White will take the psycho inbred redneck trope, and turn it on its head – in Rabbit Hunt!

 The Unworthy by Agustina Bazterrica